Do Extreme boats hit harder than Fiberglass boats?

 As we mentioned earlier the plate boat has come a long way.
 Early plate designs being square meant that water noise slapping against the boat could be loud.

-Extreme has rounded edges, doubled skin wheelhouse with lined pockets, carpeted roof and sea desk flooring options, the forward cabin is fully lined and carpeted.
+Extreme has rounded edges, doubled skin wheelhouse with lined pockets, carpeted roof and sea deck flooring options, the forward cabin is fully lined and carpeted.
 Extreme also have a 5mm thick plate alloy hull.
-All this together helps reduce the noise compared to older designs and other plates boats that don’t have these features.
+All this together helps reduce the noise compared to older designs and other plate boats that don’t have these features.

 So, the Extreme may not be as noisy as you might think.
 The best way to find out is to take one for a test drive and find out for yourself.